ansible/team-devtools/docs/guides/calver-transition.md

 - Version number indicates the age of a release

-  When looking at a version number, there's no good way of telling how old it is without looking up the release notes.
+  With CalVer, the age of a release can be trivially determined from the version number, instead of having to look up the release notes as at present.

 - Easier to translate versions between tools